Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What scope is there for forum selection?

 Forum shopping is not a widely used concept, as Denmark is a small jurisdiction and its IP expertise is accumulated at the Maritime and Commercial High Court.

 The Maritime and Commercial High Court is the first-instance court for patent cases.
 While it is possible to instigate a patent case at a city court, if either party requests the case to be transferred to the Maritime and Commercial High Court, the city court must do so.

 What are the stages in the litigation process leading up to a full trial?

 Court proceedings are instigated when the plaintiff submits a writ of summons to the court.
-The court gives the defendant a certain period (normally four weeks) to submit a statement of defence.
+The court gives the defendant a certain period (as a starting point, two weeks, which is often extended to four weeks) to submit a statement of defence.
 Subsequently, the parties participate in a preparatory court meeting (often via telephone) with the court to outline the process leading up to trial.